HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/limitations.md

 ## Deployment

 - You cannot deploy the Core container used in the DX offerings deployment and the DX Compose WebEngine Core container together on the same deployment.
-- The only supported databases are DB2, Oracle on Amazon RDS (19c and 21c) and Derby.
+- Supported databases are Derby, DB2 and Oracle.
+For Oracle on Amazon RDS, versions 19c and 21c are supported at this time.
 - It is not possible to use the Remote Search service provided with HCL DX offerings in DX Compose.
 DX Compose provides support for OpenSearch.
 - No ReadWriteMany (RWX) shared volume is used.
 - Portal Application Archive (PAA) deployment is not supported.